Ingredients-STG/LP-Management-20250625/README.md

 ---

-Built with ❤️ using AWS Amplify and modern web technologies.
+Built with ❤️ using AWS Amplify and modern web technologies. ✅ IAM Fixed - Ready for Deployment!